Pruszcz Gdański railway station

 Pruszcz Gdański railway station is a railway station serving the town of Pruszcz Gdański, in the Pomeranian Voivodeship, Poland.
 The station opened in 1852 and is located on the Warsaw–Gdańsk railway, Pruszcz Gdański–Gdańsk Port Północny railway and Pruszcz Gdański–Łeba railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Praust.

 Modernisation

 The station was modernised between 2012 and 2014 which included rebuilding the platforms, renewing the tracks and the signalling system.

 Train services

 The station is served by the following services: